 - Do not open emails which do not seem to be from a genuine source.

 - Use personal firewalls.
-Most of the windows systems have built in firewall turned on by default.
+Most of the Windows systems have built-in firewalls turned on by default.

-Despite the precautions if you have are still a victim of malware attack do not take it lightly.
-There are free tools such as malwarebytes anti-malware, RKILL, HitmanPro, AdwCleaner etc. which can help clean your system.
-For Windows users Microsoft offers its own service where it does a free security scan for you.
-You can also download the Microsoft Malicious Software Removal Tool which does the job of wiping away certain specific malwares.
+Despite the precautions, if you are still a victim of a malware attack do not take it lightly.
+There are free tools such as Malwarebytes anti-malware, RKILL, HitmanPro, AdwCleaner etc. which can help clean your system.
+For Windows users, Microsoft offers its own service which does a free security scan for you.
+You can also download the Microsoft Malicious Software Removal Tool which does the job of wiping away certain specific malware.
 Click here to read this post about Malware removal on Windows.

-Always remember, an antivirus never fills up the place of an anti-malware and an anti-malware is not a replacement for antivirus software.
+Always remember, an antivirus cannot protect you from malware.
+Likewise, anti-malware is not a replacement for antivirus software.